vonglasow/atoum-documentation/source/en/option_cli.rst

 -t <tags> / --tags <tags>
 *************************

-This option allows you to filter the classes and methods to launch based on the tags.
+This option allows you to filter the classes and methods to launch based on tags.

 .. code-block:: shell